AlphaGit/alphas-manifesto-blog/_posts/2018-01-01-the-future-of-work-aided-by-ai.md

 ---

 ![]({{ site.baseurl }}/assets/BeeDrones.jpg)

-How machine learning algorithms may take on our work

 I recently came across the article <a href="https://distill.pub/2017/aia/">Using Artificial Intelligence to Augment Human Intelligence</a>, by Shan Carter and Michael Nielsen.
 I'd like to tell you a bit about the ideas that this essay mentions, and a few interpretations of my own about them.